 We accept transfer students at the beginning of the fall or spring semester.
 Transfer admission is rolling based on space availability.
 All admitted applicants receive a preliminary credit review of their transcripts within 2-3 weeks of the admission decision, and the Registrar’s Office performs an official review of your final transcript before you enter Washington College.

-Students transferring to Washington College from a Maryland institution may see their transfer credits through the University of Maryland ArtSys program.
 Transfer students are admitted on a rolling basis.
 For the Fall semester, students are encouraged to apply by April 15 for the first round and by June 1 for round two.
 For the Spring semester, students are encouraged to apply by December 15.

 Washington College employs a rolling admissions policy.
 However, we encourage applying by the dates below.